Drekahshi/HISA--CHAIN/README.md

 FOR THE HACKERTHON JUDGES

+This repo has several branches the main has md files about the project the other branches are features that are to be implemented in due time .
+They can be tested individualy .
+If intrested with how HISA will work for the long term this repo will explain everything .

-TO run the HISA  locally access this repo : https://github.com/Drekahshi/HISA.git
+To run the HISA  locally access this repo : https://github.com/Drekahshi/HISA.git

 HEDERA CERTIFICATE